18F/https/configuration/elb.md

 Because of this, it's recommended that you terminate SSL on one or more EC2 instances directly.
 By doing so, you can use [18F's standard nginx configuration](nginx/ssl.rules), which addresses all of the above.

-The next section discusses the downsides of ELBs in more detail, so that if you do use an ELB to terminate, you know what you're giving up.
+If you do use an ELB to terminate TLS, the next section discusses the downsides of ELBs in more detail, so that you know what you're giving up.
+Then, use the [ELB configuration choices](#configuration-choices) we've identified that provide the strongest possible current TLS configuration for an ELB.

 ### Downsides of ELBs